baloise/design-system/.changeset/smooth-toes-dance.md

 '@baloise/design-system-components-angular': minor
 ---

-file-upload can be used with Angular reactive forms
+The file-upload component is compatible with Angular reactive forms.